ClickHouse/ClickHouse/docs/en/getting_started/index.rst

     sudo service clickhouse-server start

-View the logs in the catalog `/var/log/clickhouse-server/`
+View the logs in the directory `/var/log/clickhouse-server/`

 If the server doesn't start, check the configurations in the file `/etc/clickhouse-server/config.xml`